exyi/diplomka/diplomka/text/2-oview-4.0-number-classes.md

 ![In trans Sugar/Sugar, C-A is defined while A-C is left undefined.
 In contrast, in W/W and H/H the C-A and A-C show the same pair (turned upside down)](../img/tSS-CA-vs-AC.png){#fig:tSS-CA-vs-AC}

-Leontis and Westhof also propose a glyph symbols for each base pair family:
-Watson-Crick edge as a circle (`○`), Hoogsteen edge as square (`□`) and sugar edge as a triangle (`▷`).
+Leontis and Westhof also propose a glyph symbol for each basepair family: the Watson-Crick edge as a circle (`○`), Hoogsteen edge as square (`□`) and the sugar edge as a triangle (`▷`).
 If the basepair is **cis**, it is represented with filled symbols (`●`, `■`, `▶`); if **trans**, it is shown with empty symbols (`○`, `□`, `▷`).
 The resulting basepair families are then represented as `⎼○⎼` (or `○⎼○`) for **tWW**, `●⎼▶` for **cWS**, and `⎼▶⎼` for **cSS**.
-Note that only the sugar edge has an asymmetric symbol, to allow placing the symbol on a diagram in any orientation.
+Note that only the sugar edge has an asymmetric symbol, intuitively indicating its asymmetry and allowing placing of the symbol on a diagram in any orientation.

 Section [-@sec:software] discusses available software tools more thoroughly; however, it is worth noting here how the FR3D program disambiguates the two **cSS** cases by lowering the second **S** letter.